 Gone are the days when a 99 cent styrofoam noodle was adequate gear for a pool party.
 Nowadays, you better not show up to the fiesta without a magical inflatable creature or trendy food item in tow.

 Sharks are my perennial favorite, as you already know, but mermaids, unicorns and flamingos continue to be hot on the ‘Gram.
-This year I’m really liking more obscure sea creatures, too, like Giant Jellyfish, Seahorse and even Nessie, an 8-ft. inflatable sea monster.
+This year I’m really liking more obscure sea creatures, too, like Alpaca, Seahorse and even Nessie, an 8-ft. inflatable sea monster.

 This menagerie does double duty for as when we load up the inflatable zoo for our annual Orthapalooza camping trip at Ginnie Springs.
 We have up to 100 friends and more rafts than you’ve ever seen floating down the Santa Fe River.
 We’ve been doing this trip for almost 20 years, and in the early days we used boring old inner tubes.
 TUBES, you guys.
 Like savages.